-The Solidarity Center apple to RIDERS organizers Mark Larson and Mary Rose, who were illegally terminated and suspended last December following a labor rally they both attended.
+The Solidarity Center spoke to RIDERS organizers Mark Larson and Mary Rose, who were illegally terminated and suspended last December following a labor rally they both attended.
 They then filed a case with the National Labor Relations Commission (NLRC) and currently await the labor arbiter’s decision.

 Greener Pastures in Delivery Work